kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014/gulp-tutorial-2-development-server-browsersync-configuration.md

 /**
- * Start browsersync task and then watch files for changes */ gulp.task('watch', ['browsersync'], function() {
+ * Start browsersync task and then watch files for changes */ gulp.task('watch', ['browsersync'], function() {});

-});
 ```

 I will come back later to write the `watch` task.
 For now the function will be empty and just run another task before running the watch task: `browsersync`.
-All tasks within the Array will be executed *before* the task is executed.
+All tasks within the Array will be executed _before_ the task is executed.

 ## BrowserSync